 And what exactly does the real world look like?
 What sort of sacrifice does it take?

-For Brownlee, juggling a day job, missing out on social engagements, running out of inspiration and running out of money were all part of his real-world journey to success.
+For Brownlee, juggling a day job, missing out on social engagements, running out of inspiration and running out of money,

 And so, for all his talk about working from your heart, his advice is pragmatic.